Community Health Leaders

 Alexis Skelley is a licensed clinical social worker, certified diabetes educator, health education specialist, and health coach.
 She is founder of Diabetes and Obesity Treatment Strategies (aka DOTS) where she specializes in mental health, and behavioral and lifestyle challenges among people with diabetes, those at risk for diabetes, and weight-related issues.
 Read more.

 Toby Smithson is a Diabetes Lifestyle Expert with EosHealth, and the founder of DiabetesEveryDay.com, an online guidance and support resource for people with diabetes.
 Smithson is a registered and licensed Dietitian, certified diabetes educator, and national spokesperson for the Academy of Nutrition and Dietetics (formerly known as the American Dietetic Association).
 Read more.

-With the exception of medical doctors, contributors and moderators at Type2Diabetes.com are compensated for their contributions to the community.
+Regular contributors and moderators at Type2Diabetes.com are offered compensation for their contributions to the Type2Diabetes.com community.
 If you are interested in joining our team, please contact us at firstname.lastname@example.org.